-I am a Scottish multimedia artist and writer, with a long career as a freelance journalist and photographer.
-I work in photography, printmaking and writing.
+About Rod Fleming: I am a Scottish multimedia artist and writer, with a long career as a freelance journalist and photographer.

 I have held staff and executive positions in the national print media.
 I write books on a variety of topics in both fiction and non-fiction.
-I remain very active as a writer, photographer, printmaker and publisher.
+I am active as a writer, photographer, printmaker and publisher.

 I graduated with Bachelor of Art with Honours from Edinburgh College of Art in 1983, majoring in sculpture and also pursuing life-drawing, printmaking and film-making.